andrasq/node-qhttp/Readme.md

   - `defaults()` factory method
   - get, post, put, delete shortcuts
   - fix: do not overwrite user-supplied Content-Type
+  - fix: do not call callback twice if req error
+  - make unit tests standalone (do not hit localhost:80)
+  - expose module-level get, post, etc functions eg `require('qhttp/http-client').get(...)`
+- new `qhttp/parse-url` function
+- switch unit tests from nodeunit to qunit

 0.2.2
   - return body as third arg of callback